in28minutes/in28minutes.github.io/_posts/2019-03-27-spring-boot-react-crud-full-stack-with-maven.md

 export default InstructorApp
 ```

-When you launch the React app in the browser using this url ```http://localhost:3000/courses/2```, it will appear as shown below:
+When you launch the React app in the browser using this URL ```http://localhost:3000/courses/2```, it will appear as shown below:

 ![Image](/images/react-1-course-details.png "Course Component First Version")

 #### Adding Update Button to Course Listing Page

-Let's add update button to the course listing page
+Let's add update button to the course listing page.

 /src/component/ListCoursesComponent.jsx
 ```